 OC2.3.2.2 Each Network Operator shall by 1000 hours on the day falling seven days before each Operational Day inform The Company in writing of any changes to the circuit details called for in PC.A.2.2.1 which it is anticipated will apply on that Operational Day (under BC1 revisions can be made to this data).
 This requirement shall also apply to circuits associated with a Distributed Restoration Zone Plan.

-OC2.3.2.3 Under Retained EU Law (Commission Regulation (EU) 543/2013), Users are required to submit certain data to the Data Publisher for publication.
+OC2.3.2.3 Under Assimilated Law , Users are required to submit certain data to the Data Publisher for publication.
 The Company is required to facilitate the collection, verification and processing of data from Users for onward transmission to the Data Publisher.

 Each Generator and Restoration Contractor (as provided for in OC2.2.1 f)) and each Non-Embedded Customer connected to or using the NETS shall provide The Company with such information as required by and set out in DRC Schedule 6 (Users’ outage data EU Transparency Availability Data) in the timescales detailed therein.